 It starts with a problem.
 Perhaps you are having trouble finding and evaluating qualified candidates, or maybe you are struggling with the time and expense of handling applications and onboarding paperwork manually with paper forms.

 Do you shy away from screening for the Work Opportunity Tax Credit (WOTC) because it feels too complicated or you’re not sure how to properly screen and submit the appropriate forms?
 Do you find yourself overwhelmed by the reporting and tracking requirements associated with the Affordable Care Act?

-Are you worried about i9/E-Verify audits?
+Are you worried about I-9 audits?
 Do you have easy access to employee signed procedures and policies?
 Where is the documentation you need in case of a lawsuit?

-Identifying where you have a need and what your desired outcome or ideal state is will give you better insight into the type of software that will address your needs.
+Identifying where you have a need and what your desired outcome or ideal state is will give you better insight into the type of software you need when selecting new hiring software.

 2 – What features or functionality are critical for success?